object-oriented-python/object-oriented-programming/doc/source/4_style.rst

         .. code-block:: python3

             capitals = {"France": "Paris",
-                        "China": "Beijing", # First character one place right of {
+                        "China": "Beijing",
-                        "Australia": "Canberra"} # } at the end of the line.
+                        "Australia": "Canberra"}

    b.
 With the opening bracket as the last item on the first
       line.
 Subsequent lines are indented more than the first line but the same as each other.
-The closing bracket comes on a new line, and is either indented to the same level as the first line, or to the subsequent lines (but be consistent in nearby code about which).
+The closing bracket comes on a new line, and is either indented to the same level as the first line.

     .. container:: goodcode

         .. code-block:: python3

-            capitals = { # First line ends with {
+            capitals = {
-                "Central African Republic": "Bangui", # Next line indented.
+                "Central African Republic": "Bangui",
-                "Trinidad and Tobago": "Port of Spain", # Indented to match.
+                "Trinidad and Tobago": "Port of Spain",
-                } # Indented to match.
+            }

 Names